matt-filion/serverless-external-s3-event/README.md

 # Why?
 Overcomes the CloudFormation limitation on attaching an event to an uncontrolled bucket, for Serverless.com 1.9+.
 See [this stackoverflow issue](http://serverfault.com/questions/610788/using-cloudformation-with-an-existing-s3-bucket) for more information.

+The serverless deploy command (```sls deploy```) will trigger a check to ensure the buckets already exist before deployment.
+Post successfull deployment, the bucket event will be attached.

+The serverless remove command (```sls remove```) will remove the bucket event before removing the cloudformation stack

 # How?

 **1. NPM dependency**